Alexander Pechersky: Escape plan

 Pechersky's plan merged the idea of a mass escape with vengeance: to help as many prisoners as possible to escape while executing SS officers and guards.
 His final goal was to join up with the partisans and continue fighting the Nazis.
-Five days after arriving at Sobibor, Pechersky was again approached by Solomon Leitman on behalf of Feldhendler, the leader of the camp's Polish Jews.
+Five days after arriving at Sobibor, Pechersky was again approached by Solomon Leitman on behalf of Felhendler, the leader of the camp's Polish Jews.
 Leitman was one of the few prisoners who understood Russian and Pechersky did not speak either Yiddish or Polish.
 Pechersky was invited to talk with a group of Jewish prisoner leaders from Poland, to whom he spoke about the Red Army victory in the Battle of Stalingrad and partisan victories.
 When one of the prisoners asked him why the partisans would not rescue them from Sobibor, Pechersky reportedly replied: "What for?
 To free us all?
 The partisans have their hands full already.
 Nobody will do our job for us."

 The Jewish prisoners who had worked at the Bełżec extermination camp were sent to Sobibor to be exterminated when Bełżec closed.
 From a note found among the clothing of the murdered, the Sobibor prisoners learned that those who had been killed were from work groups in the Bełżec camp.
 The note said: "We worked for a year in Belzec.
 I don't know where they're taking us now.
 They say to Germany.
 In the freight cars there are dining tables.
 We received bread for three days, and tins and liquor.
 If all this is a lie, then know that death awaits you too.
 Do not trust the Germans.
 Avenge our blood!"

-The leadership of the Polish Jews was aware that Bełżec and Treblinka had been closed, dismantled and all remaining prisoners had been sent to the gas-chambers and they suspected that Sobibor would be next.
+The leadership of the Polish Jews were aware that Bełżec and Treblinka had been closed, dismantled and all remaining prisoners had been sent to the gas-chambers and they suspected that Sobibor would be next.
 There was a great urgency in coming up with a good escape plan and Pechersky, with his army experience, was their best hope.
 The escape had to also coincide with the time when the Sobibor's deputy commandant, Gustav Wagner, went on vacation, since the prisoners felt that he was sharp enough to uncover the escape plan.